 I have always held out on making this on my own because it just looked like so much work.
 For years, I believed that making do chua was a long and tedious process of chopping up carrots and daikon.
-The thought of it always made me shudder with fear and then the very familiar general feeling of laziness.
+The thought of it always made me shudder with fear and then the very familiar general feeling of laziness would come over me.
 This was my belief until I saw the shredding cutting piece on my mother’s mandolin.
 I know what you’re probably thinking…. ahhhh DUH Scruff!
 But in my defence, I have never actually sat down and had a hard long think on ways to make vegetables easier to cut!
 Have you?

 My family use these pickles in many of our dishes to add a bit of sourness.
 Especially with dishes that need some acidity to cut the saltiness like Vietnamese dipping sauce (nuoc mam cham), vermicelli rice and spring rolls (bun cha gio) and Vietnamese savoury crepes (banh xeo).

 So, I advise you to play around with the ratios of carrot to daikon and the thickness of your cuts to find your perfect balance.
 I also advise you to use a mandolin or some other gadget that makes life easier.
 If not, make sure you have a good sharp knife and the afternoon blocked out!
-Good luck!

 Vietnamese Pickled Carrot and Daikon – Do Chua

-- 200 gm of carrots, peeled and shredded
+- 300 gm carrots peeled and shredded

-- 200 gm of daikon, peeled and shredded
+- 200 gm daikon peeled and shredded

-- 1/3 of a cup of sugar
+- 1/3 cup sugar

-- 1/3 of a cup of warm water
+- 1/3 cup warm water

-- 1/3 of a cup of palm vinegar
+- 1/3 cup vinegar

-- 1/2 tsp of salt
+- 1/2 tsp salt

-- 1 clove of garlic (optional)
+- 1 clove garlic optional

 - In a mixing bowl, combine the water, palm vinegar, sugar and salt.